ESA-APEx/apex_algorithms/algorithm_catalog/vito/worldcover_statistics/openeo_udp/README.md

 # 2021 landcover statistics

-Computes landcover statistics over multiple areas, based on the ESA WorldCover product.
+Computes landcover statistics over multiple user provided areas, based on the ESA WorldCover product.

+As input, the service takes GeoJSON, which can also be a FeatureCollection defining multiple feature.

+The output is a csv file containing the fraction of a specific landcover present in each area.

 This service is maintained and provided by Terrascope.

 ![statistics](statistics.png)